BrightDev10-Cloud/project_bedrock/README.md

 ## Step 7: How to Deploy Now (If the Manifest Isn’t in the Repo):

-- Download the Manifest from the Original Repo’s Releases (replace the gitHub url with the correct project)
+- Download the Manifest from the Original Repo’s Releases (replace the gitHub url with the correct project url)
 - ```bash
         curl -LO https://github.com/aws-containers/retail-store-sample-app/releases/latest/download/kubernetes.yaml
   ```